subinoy9/SwissRe-BigCompany/README.md

 # Org Structure Analyzer Service

-This project analyzes the organizational structure of a large company using employee information stored in a CSV file.
+A lightweight Java-based microservice that analyzes the organizational structure of a company (provided via CSV).
+It helps identify managers whose compensation may not align with that of their teams — and also detects overly deep reporting hierarchies.

-It identifies:
+## What it does

-- Underpaid managers (earning <20% above avg subordinate salary)
+- Underpaid Managers — Managers earning less than 20% above the average salary of their direct/subordinate employees

-- Overpaid managers (earning >50% above avg subordinate salary)
+- Overpaid Managers — Managers earning more than 50% above the average salary of their direct/subordinates

-- Employees with reporting lines deeper than 4 levels
+- Deep Reporting Lines — Employees whose chain of command exceeds 4 levels

-The application exposes REST APIs.
+- The service is exposed via RESTful APIs for easy integration or automation.

-## Requirements
+## Prerequisites

-- Java 17
+- Java 21

-- Maven 3.9.11
+- Apache Maven 3.9.11

 - Spring Boot 3.1.4